Robert Walters (LON:RWA) Trading Up 11.2% – Still a Buy?

-Shares of Robert Walters plc (LON:RWA – Get Free Report) traded up 11.2% during mid-day trading on Tuesday .
-The company traded as high as GBX 133 and last traded at GBX 129.
-139,246 shares changed hands during trading, a decline of 19% from the average session volume of 171,163 shares.
+Shares of Robert Walters plc (LON:RWA – Get Free Report) were up 11.2% on Tuesday .
+The stock traded as high as GBX 133 and last traded at GBX 129.
+Approximately 139,246 shares changed hands during trading, a decline of 19% from the average daily volume of 171,163 shares.
 The stock had previously closed at GBX 116.

-Separately, Deutsche Bank Aktiengesellschaft cut their target price on shares of Robert Walters from GBX 350 to GBX 280 and set a “buy” rating on the stock in a research report on Thursday, July 31st.
-One investment analyst has rated the stock with a Buy rating, According to data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of GBX 280.
+Separately, Deutsche Bank Aktiengesellschaft decreased their price target on shares of Robert Walters from GBX 350 to GBX 280 and set a “buy” rating for the company in a report on Thursday, July 31st.
+One analyst has rated the stock with a Buy rating, Based on data from MarketBeat, Robert Walters has an average rating of “Buy” and a consensus target price of GBX 280.

 Robert Walters Trading Up 11.2%